maximerenou/php-bing-ai/README.md

 > For now you need to have access to Bing Chat open beta.
 Or grab the cookie from someone who has access.

-This is Composer package for using Bing AI technology.
+This is an unofficial Composer package for using Bing AI technology.

-It comes with no warranty of continuous stability, and has been made using reverse engineering.
+It comes with no warranty of continuous stability.

 ## Install